mongodb/specifications/source/read-write-concern/read-write-concern.rst

   - 2019-10-31: Explicitly define write concern option mappings.
   - 2020-02-13: Inconsistent write concern must be considered an error.
   - 2021-04-07: Updated to use hello command.
+  - 2021-04-30: Deprecate wTimeoutMS in favor of timeoutMS.